How Long Must A Doctor's Office Keep My Records?

 The Answer Lies With The State

-Along with rules for medical record copying fees, each state has their own laws in place to determine how long medical records must be kept by a facility.
+Along with rules for medical record copying fees, each state has its own laws in place to determine how long medical records must be kept by a facility.
 Regulations vary and are subject to change.
 Here are some examples:

 By law, most healthcare providers must keep records for no less than 10 years after a patient's last visit.
 If the patient is a minor, doctors must keep records for at least 10 years after the final office visit or until the child is 19 years old, whichever is longer.
 Tenn.
 Code Ann. § 68-11-305